RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 **Step 3 — Disconnect the power LED connector**

 The top cover is now shifted towards the right, exposing the left-hand side.
-The power LED connector is now visible and can be disconnected.
+The power LED connector is visible and can be disconnected.

 <p align="center">
     <img src="Images/DIs_05.jpeg" alt="Description" width="600">
 </p>

 Finally, the top cover can be lifted away from the bottom cover.
 The interior, largely dominated by the RF shield, is now exposed.
-It appears to be in very nice condition.
+It appears to be in very good condition.

 There is some liquid residue, as can be seen in the picture below (bottom right).
-I suspect that this liquid may have entered through the reset switch opening, as there is some residue around the opening as well.
+I suspect that this liquid may have entered through the reset switch opening, as there is also some residue around the opening.

 There is also some spot corrosion on the RF shield (see the boxed area), but this is marginal.
-See picture below - arrows with the "!" symbol mark the areas.
+See the picture below—the arrows with the "!" symbol mark the affected areas.

 <p align="center">
     <img src="Images/Dis_06.jpeg" alt="Description" width="800">
 </p>

-There six screws holding the RF-shield in place[^3]; two in the front, one at the left side and three in the back.
-See picture above. **NOTE:** Before the RF-shield can be lifted, the eight metal tabs (four in the front, and four on the left hand side) must be bent out of the way.
+There are six screws holding the RF shield in place[^3]: two at the front, one on the left-hand side, and three at the back.
+See the picture above.

+**NOTE:** Before the RF shield can be lifted, the eight metal tabs (four at the front and four on the left-hand side) must be bent out of the way.

 <p align="center">
     <img src="Images/Dis_07.jpeg" alt="Description" width="400">